hannz88/Google_Play_Store_Data_Science/README.md

 ### Is there a difference in ratings between the different categories?

-Given that there are multiple levels (aka multiple categories within an independent variable), I decided to use One-way ANOVA at first.
+Given that there are multiple levels (aka multiple categories within an independent variable), I decided to use **One-way ANOVA** at first.
 However, the residuals did not meet the assumption of normality as visible from the QQ plot of the residuals.

 <p align="center">
     <img src="https://github.com/hannz88/Google_Play_Store_Data_Science/blob/main/Graphs/qqplot_of_residuals.png" alt="Residuals QQ plot">
 </p>

 Then, I tried log transformation but it did not help either.
-Therefore, I decided to use non-parametric test, specifically Kruskal-Wallis test.
+Therefore, I decided to use non-parametric test, specifically **Kruskal-Wallis test**.
 Before we conduct Kruskal-Wallis test, there are a few assumptions that are needed to be met:

 1) Samples drawn are random
 2) Observations are independent